 Making and dispersing fake antivirus programs is a lucrative business.
 The culprits utilize drive-by downloads or other slippery methods to get the fake antivirus onto your framework, at that point show terrifying notices about made-up dangers.
 Normally you need to enlist an installment before the deceitful instrument will “settle” the issue.
 What’s more, obviously filtering for malware with the fake AV is super-quick, since it’s not really doing anything.

 Suddenly you can’t use common system tools

-Do you find yourself in the situation when you can’t access the Control Panel, Task Manager, Registry Editor or Command Prompt?
+Do you find yourself in a situation when you can’t access the Control Panel, Task Manager, Registry Editor, or Command Prompt?
 If you suddenly find that trying to use these or other system tools triggers a message saying your Administrator has disabled them, it may well be an attempt at self-defense by malware on your system.
-This is another sign that your computer is vulnerable and exposed to potential cyber attacks.
+This is another sign that your computer is vulnerable and exposed to potential cyber-attacks.
 To keep your PC safe and protected, it’s recommended to run a full scan of your system using a good antivirus program.